-- The peak RMS (standard deviation or turbulence) is above the 4 kt for an approaching wind of 20 kt at 10 m above ground for the current and post development scenarios. - The localised (instantaneous) turbulence for the existing and post development condition is 5.9 and 5.5 kt, respectively. - The averaged turbulence over a distance of 100 m spanning the peak is below 4 kt.
+- The peak RMS (standard deviation or turbulence) is above the 4 kt for an approaching wind of 20 kt at 10 m above ground for the current and post development scenarios. - The localised (instantaneous) turbulence for the existing and post development condition is 5.25kt. - The averaged turbulence over a distance of 100 m spanning the peak is below 4 kt.